Start a conversation

 What else should I do in the area?

-All tours to Machu Picchu essential depart from Cusco.
-From Cusco you are spoilt for choice in terms of other tours and trips that are possible.
-For the lovers of nature and hiking there are countless alternative treks, all with their own reason for being special and worth doing.
+All tours to Machu Picchu depart from Cusco.
+From Cusco you are spoilt for choice in terms of other tours and trips.
+For the lovers of nature and hiking there are countless alternative treks, all with their own reasons for being special and worth doing.

 There are also a number of day tours from Cusco.
 Like the second most visited tourist site in Cusco after Machu Picchu, the incomparable Rainbow Mountain.
 Another unassuming day hike will take you up to the stunning Humantay Lake.
 This lake is strikingly beautiful turquoise glacial lake that sits below a mountain of the same name, Humantay Mt (5 473m/ 17 956ft).
 The mountain is blanketed by snow all year round.
 Also, a great day option is a relaxing day tour through the agricultural center of the Incas in the Sacred Valley